 Online safety and security tips

-Netsafe has a number of suggestions for using online technologies safely and securely.
+Netsafe (external link) has a number of suggestions for using online technologies safely and securely.

 See if your private contact information can be found online.
 Go to Google, enter your name and hit enter.
 Do the same on Google images.